koka201/Nita-Rudra/_publications/Publications.md

 International Organizations, Globalization and Developing Countries
 ------

-*  Sera Linardi, Nita Rudra.
-“Globalization and Willingness to Support the Poor in Developing Countries: An Experiment in India.”
-Comparative Political Studies (2020)

 * Donno, Daniela and Nita Rudra.
 “David and Goliath?
 Small Developing Countries, Large Emerging Markets and South South Trade Agreements.”
 International Studies Quarterly (2019)